 What is Border Security Force

 BSF stands for Border Security Force and it was raised after the India-Pakistan war of 1965.
 Before 1965 Indian border with Pakistan was guarded by the State Armed Police Battalion.
-During the war of 1965, Pakistan attacked on Sardar Post, Chhar Bet and Beria Bet on 9 April, 1965 in Kutch.
+During the war of 1965, Pakistan attacked Sardar Post, Chhar Bet, and Beria Bet on 9 April 1965 in Kutch.
 It exposed the inadequacy of the State Armed Police to cope with armed aggression due to which the Government of India felt that Indian Border would be more protected if it is under a control of a centralized force rather than a distributed force.
 Therefore BSF was born on 1st December 1965 with motto “Duty unto Death”.

 Current State of Border Security Force

 Border Security Force was formed by merging few battalions in 1965 and over a period of time it has grown to 186 battalions with more than 2,40,000 personals.
 Border Security force is world’s largest border guarding force and it is one of the few border forces in the world to have its own air wing, marine wing, artillery regiments, commando units, dog and camel squad.
 BSF is known as First Wall of Defence of Indian Territories and its personals are famous for their swift availability and dedication for their motherland.
 BSF ethos “Any task, Anytime, Anywhere”.
 The head of BSF is known as Director General (DG) and he should be an officer from Indian Police Services.
-At Present BSF guards the Border of India which are adjacent to Pakistan and Bangladesh.
+At Present BSF guards the Border of India which is adjacent to Pakistan and Bangladesh.
 It is to be noted that the border between India and Myanmar is guarded by Assam Rifles.

 Important Role Played By Border Security Force of India